MarkMacArdle/MinesweeperExcel/README.md

 # Notes:
 This was the first thing I ever created with programming!
-It was towards the end of 2013 when I had started a job as a graduate mechanical engineer and had very little to do.
-I started learning how to program macros in Excel and used this became my pet project.
+I did it when I had started my job as a graduate mechanical engineer with Jaguar Land Rover and initially wasn't very busy.
+I saw how useful macros in Excel were in my team so I started learning how to program them and this became my pet project.

 I was working on adding a high score table, but it remains unfinished as I eventually had to start doing normal engineer work!